-Only one application form will be processed for each pupil.
-This form must contain 1st to 11th preferences.

-- 2. Applications are freely available from the school office.
+- 1. Only one application form will be processed for each pupil.
+This form must contain 1^{st} to 11^{th} preferences. - 2.
+Applications are freely available from the school office and school website.
 The application form is required to be returned by the date specified. - 3.
 A birth certificate is required prior to acceptance of a student into the school.

-Parents and students will be invited to an Open Night on Wednesday the 21st of October 2020.
+Parents and students will be invited to an Open Night on Wednesday 20th September, 2023.
 Notice will be advertised in the Limerick Post and in the city and county editions of the Limerick Leader.